MileHacker Logo

 Water Conservation Issues

-Lack of water is a significant concern in Afghanistan, exacerbated by drought and climate change.
+Shortage of water is a significant concern in Afghanistan, exacerbated by drought and climate change.

 Water Use Guidelines

-• Conserve water at all times.
+• Be mindful of your water usage at all times.

 • Take shorter showers.